Koha-Community/kohadocs/source/cron_jobs.rst

 Does: deletes patron records in batch based on date not borrowed since, expired before, last seen, category code, or library branch.

+     **Note**

+     Dates should be in ISO format, e.g., 2013-07-19, and can be generated with date -d '-3 month' "+%Y-%m-%d".

+     **Important**

+     The options to select the patron records to delete are **cumulative**.
+     For example, supplying both --expired_before and --library specifies that patron records must meet *both* conditions to be selected for deletion.

+     **PARAMETERS**

+     -  --not_borrowed_since
+        Delete patrons who have not borrowed since this date.

+     -  --expired_before
+        Delete patrons with an account expired before this date.

+     -  --last_seen
+        Delete patrons who have not been connected since this date.
+        The system preference :ref:`TrackLastPatronActivity` must be
+        enabled to use this option.

+     -  --category_code
+        Delete patrons who have this category code.

+     -  --library
+        Delete patrons in this library.

+     -  -c|--confirm
+        This flag must be provided in order for the script to actually delete patron records.
+If it is not supplied, the script will only report on the patron records it would have deleted.

+     -  -v|--verbose
+        Verbose mode.

 .. _unverified-registrations-label:

 Unverified registrations